You Were Always Enough

 Hi!
 I'm Yanique.

-I believe that when you’ve been taught that you have to earn your worth, the last thing you need is someone telling you to “just love yourself.”
+I believe that when you’re questioning your worth, the last thing you need to hear is to ‘just love yourself.’

-That’s why this space is built on compassion, not toxic positivity.
+That’s why this space isn’t about forcing confidence or spreading toxic positivity.

-I believe that with a few simple practices, you can learn how to love yourself and accept that you’re already enough—without forcing affirmations.
+I believe that with a few gentle shifts in how you relate to yourself, you can learn to love who you are and accept that you’re already enough—without abandoning yourself in the process.

 As featured in...